Fredrik André Bjørkan: Bodø/Glimt

 Bjørkan was born in Bodø, Nordland.
-He started playing for hometown club Bodø/Glimt as a youth, and made his first professional appearance at age 17, on 13 April 2016, in the Norwegian Football Cup, against IF Fløya, which Bodø/Glimt won 6-0.
+He started playing for hometown club Bodø/Glimt as a youth and made his first professional appearance at age 17, on 13 April 2016, in the Norwegian Football Cup, against IF Fløya, which Bodø/Glimt won 6–0.
 He made his league debut for Bodø/Glimt on 17 April 2016 against Molde where Bodø/Glimt lost 2–1.

 Hertha BSC

 On 1 December 2021, Bjørkan signed for Hertha BSC on a contract until 2025, joining at the beginning of the January transfer window.
 Bjørkan moved back to Bodø/Glimt in January 2023.

 Feyenoord (loan)

 On 29 August 2022, Feyenoord announced that it had signed Bjørkan on loan with an option to buy.
 The loan agreement was disbanded in January 2023.

 International career

-Bjørkan made his debut for the Norway national team on 6 June 2021 in a friendly against Greece.
-He substituted Birger Meling in the 69th minute.
+In May 2021, Bjørkan was called up to the Norwegian national team for the first time.
+He made his debut during that international window on June 6, 2021, in a friendly match against Greece.
+He came on as a substitute for Birger Meling in a game Norway lost 2–1.

+On 21 May 2026, he was included by Norway head coach Ståle Solbakken in a 26-man squad selected to participate in the 2026 FIFA World Cup.

+On 10 September 2026, head coach Ståle Solbakken confirmed that Bjørkan would take a break from international football.